ppb/ppb-vector/docs/index.rst

    :exclude-members: __weakref__, __init__, scale

     .. autoattribute:: x
+        :annotation: : float

         The X coordinate of the vector

     .. autoattribute:: y
+        :annotation: : float

         The Y coordinate of the vector

 Indices and tables